 THERE WERE SEVERAL QUESTIONS:

 1. The bevel on the strip edges is actually 30 degrees.
 On all the half dozen of these I have done, I did on the table saw, veeerrryy carefully and without incident.
 Just a sacrificial fence touching the table, featherboards front and back, and a zero clearance throat insert.
 There is probably a better way, but this worked.

 2. The simple glue-up jig consists of 30 degree support blocks spaced about 6” apart.
 I made 2, one with the blocks on one side, and the other with blocks on both sides.
-Don’t know where other is (just got off a 2 hour conference call and patience was wearing thin).
 On the early ones I used thin brads to hold the strips for drying.
 On the later ones used a pin nailer and holes are almost invisible.

 Someone mentioned using tape, similar to glueing up a box.
 I have done boxes successfully using tape, but trying it on a case 38 or 40” long with 6 sides would present a real challenge.